 Use this easy template for your first Space Bucket.

 The classic Space Bucket design is composed of two parts: a main container for the plant, and a light-top with CFL bulbs (both with ventilation).
-These grow buckets can be made in a weekend if the gardener has a hands-on attitude: with a SB you’ll be able to grow any kind of plant indoors.
+With a SB you’ll be able to grow any kind of plant indoors..
+Knowledge of the dangers of electricity is essential, it is imperative to follow SAGs electrical safety guidelines.
+The shopping list below serves as a starting point for one basic CFL Space Bucket.
+You can find a diverse selection of bucket parts at the Materials section.
 See the pictorial for extra step by step instructions.
-Knowledge of the dangers of electricity is essential, it is imperative to follow SAGs electrical safety guidelines throughout your build process.

 - Four 5gal (20l) buckets, and one lid.